M2Team/Privexec/ReadMe.md

 wsudo --version
 ```

-Or you can download it directly, use Privexec after extracting the compressed package, and download: [https://github.com/M2Team/Privexec/releases/latest](https://github.com/M2Team/Privexec/releases/latest)
+Or you can download it directly, use Exeplorer or 7z and other tools to extract and then use Privexec, download link: [https://github.com/M2Team/Privexec/releases/latest](https://github.com/M2Team/Privexec/releases/latest)